 Wacky Stays is just outside Kaikoura on New Zealand’s South Island and has a range of cute glamping accommodation on a working farm which guests are very welcome to explore and get to know some of the animals.

-As mentioned, all the accommodation, except the yurt and tipi, comes with kitchen facilities (though the friendly owners also provide a continental breakfast), and there is also a very well equipped outdoor shared kitchen plus barbecue facilities, and plenty of outdoor furniture to lounge around in too.
+As mentioned, all the accommodation, except the yurt and tipi, comes with kitchen facilities, though the friendly owners also provide a continental breakfast.

-They have around 30 animals on the farm, including llama, sheep, pigs, ponies, alpacas and hens, all of which guests can get to meet and interact with.
+They have around 30 animals on the farm, including llamas, sheep, pigs, ponies, alpacas, and hens, all of which guests can get to meet and interact with.